eagletrt/eagletrt-ubx-parser/README.md

 ## How it was made

-The project is a very simple **NodeJS** program and uses no third-party module but chalk for a colourful log.
+The project is a very simple **NodeJS** program and uses no third-party module but euberlog for a colourful log.

 ## How to use it